flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### [Ex 1-9](./Exercises/Ex1_9/ex1-9.c)

 *Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.*

-We use a state machine.
+We use a state machine approach.
 When we first encounter a blank we print it and move to a state where we consume all blanks without printing.
 When we find the next non-blank we go back to our normal parse mode.

 ### [Ex 1-10](./Exercises/Ex1_10/ex1-10.c)

 *Write a program to copy its input to its output, replacing each tab by `\t`, each backspace by `\b` and each backslash by `\\`.
 This makes tabs and backspaces visible in an unambiguous way.*

 ### [Ex 1-11](./Exercises/Ex1_11)